Tests and scans for invasive mole and choriocarcinoma

 You might have other blood tests to check:

 Ultrasound scans use high frequency sound waves to create a picture of a part of the body.
-An abdominal ultrasound scan shows up blood flow and changes in your tummy (abdomen), including abnormal growths.
+A pelvic ultrasound scan shows up blood flow and changes in your pelvis Open a glossary item, including abnormal growths.

 An ultrasound scan can help diagnose many women with an invasive mole or choriocarcinoma.